Chimaytric/CharacterSheetManager/README.md

 ## Version

-This is the material version
+This is the material design version

 ## Requirements
 - node js